-One bowl meals are my favourite way to eat any meal of the day; throw everything in a bowl, let the flavours blend together and eat it all up.
-If you follow me on Instagram you’ll notice that a lot of my lunches work like this, I wouldn’t quite consider them a salad or a stir-fry, but rather some form of salad-fry (is that a thing?) where I combine cold and hot ingredients with whatever I might have on hand.
-I always do my best to keep some simple pre-prepared foods in the fridge so that rushed meals are easy to put together, so roasted potatoes and veggies are always on the menu.
+One-bowl meals are my favourite way to eat any meal of the day; throw everything in a bowl, let the flavours blend together and eat it all up.
+If you follow me on Instagram you’ll notice that a lot of my lunches work like this, I wouldn’t quite consider them a salad or a stir-fry, but rather some form of salad-fry (is that a thing?) where I combine cold and hot ingredients with whatever I might have on hand, which is exactly how I created these Tex-Mex breakfast bowls.

 Although sweet options are a more common breakfast concept for many, savoury is really the way I like to go, so I forgo the fruit and load my breakfast up with veggies and greens to help add more servings to my day.
-I’ve been eating savoury breakfast bowls for a long time now, in fact, my Green Breakfast Bowl was one of the first recipes I shared on my blog.
-Although I’m more a fly-by-the-seat-of-my-pants kind of gal when it comes to breakfast, this Tex-Mex Breakfast Bowl is a great flavour combination and worth a little forward planning.
+I’ve been eating savoury breakfast bowls for a long time now, in fact, my green breakfast bowl was one of the first recipes I shared on my blog.
+Although I’m more a fly-by-the-seat-of-my-pants kind of gal when it comes to breakfast, these Tex-Mex breakfast bowls are a great combination of flavours and worth a little forward planning.

-With its combination of eggs, sweet potatoes, veggies and avocado, this Tex-Mex Breakfast Bowl is loaded with protein, complex carbohydrates and healthy fats, making it a perfectly well-balanced meal.
+With its combination of eggs, sweet potatoes, veggies and avocado, these Tex-Mex breakfast bowls are loaded with protein, complex carbohydrates and healthy fats, making it a perfectly well-balanced meal.
 This recipe serves two people, however, it would also serve as a great make-ahead breakfast idea for weekday mornings; simply roast the veggies and potatoes ahead of time and quickly cook an egg for a tasty morning meal.
-Plus, these Tex-Mex Breakfast bowls would also make a great brunch idea for a large group, just lay the ingredients out on the table to create a fun build-your-own breakfast bowl buffet!
+Plus, these Tex-Mex breakfast bowls would also make a great brunch idea for a large group, just lay the ingredients out on the table to create a fun build-your-own breakfast bowl buffet!

 Tex-Mex Breakfast Bowls

-I made these bowls with sweet potatoes, but white potatoes would work just as well, you will just want to add another 5-10 minutes to the cooking time.
+These breakfast bowls call for sweet potatoes, but white potatoes would work just as well, you will just want to add another 5-10 minutes to the cooking time.
 And if you are not a fan of scrambled eggs, poached or fried would be delicious too!

 - 1 large sweet potatoes (or 2 small), skin on, diced